vital-software/monofo-buildkite-plugin/docs/artifacts.md

 - `.catar.caibx`: uses `desync` to store the tar in a content-addressed store, replacing the tarball with an "index file"

-### Desync
+### Desync (for content-addressed caching)

 Monofo uses [desync](https://github.com/folbricht/desync) to provide content-addressed caching and storage, speeding up the upload and download of artifacts and cached files.

+It uses it in a few ways:

+ - We use it to turn a `.tar` archive into a `.catar` archive
+   - This makes it more amenable to further content-addressing by addressing directories by their contents, and chunking by directory
+   - It doesn't reorder entries, so we have to make sure the input tar is nicely
+ - We then index that `.catar` into an index file (given a `.caibx` extension)
+   - This chops the file up into chunks, which are stored on S3 (and in a local cache).
+The index file then contains the hashes (content addresses) of the chunked parts of the original file.
+   - We keep the original `.catar` around for "seeding": large parts of the inflated archive can be used the next time we need to extract the same _or a similar_ archive (they'll be directly copied, which should be very fast)

 #### Installing desync